How Long Does It Take To Hike A Mile? (2023)

 Hiking Time for Some Popular Trails

 Besides the trail’s length, the time it takes to complete a hiking trip depends a lot on trail conditions.
-The estimated hiking time for each trail varies according to personal factors of hikers and external factors from the environment.
+The estimated hiking time for each trail varies according to the personal factors of hikers and external factors from the environment.
 The below table gives you the information about hiking time for some popular tracks.

 |Trail||Length (mile)||Hiking time|